What is the Cryosphere?

 6. Data from 2020 show that if the entire Greenland Ice Sheet melted, sea levels would rise about 7.4 meters (24 feet); if the entire Antarctic Ice Sheet melted, sea levels would rise about 60 meters (200 feet).

-7. The Greenland and Antarctic Ice Sheets also influence weather and climate through their significant influence on ocean circulation and their effect on winds in the polar regions.
+7. The Greenland and Antarctic Ice Sheets also influence weather and climate through their influence on ocean circulation and their effect on winds in the polar regions.

 Ice caps